John Williams at the Hollywood Bowl

 The Hollywood Bowl is beautiful even when it’s empty (when there’s no performance, the iconic venue doubles as a county park).
 But when there’s a show—when picnic basket-toting concertgoers amble up the hill and fill amphiteater’s 18,000 seats—it’s simply magical.

 There’s, of course, one notorious downside to seeing a show at the Bowl, but we don’t think that should stop you from coming here.
-Traffic can be horrendous given its canyon location (however early you think you should leave, leave even earlier), and the parking lots are all stacked, meaning you’re stuck unti any adjacent cars can get out.
-If you insist on parking on site, Lots C and D across the street are still stacked but sometimes somewhat less of a nightmare than Lot B. Otherwise, we strongly suggest either parking at Ovation Hollywood and taking the shuttle or walking (it’s about 20-plus minutes slightly uphill), or using the Bowl shuttle from the L.A.
+Traffic can be horrendous given its canyon location (however early you think you should leave, leave even earlier), and the parking lots are all stacked, meaning you’re stuck until any adjacent cars can get out.
+If you insist on parking on site, just know that as of the summer of 2024, the large Lot B has been turned into a shuttle pickup and drop-off zone, while Lot C across the street is a rideshare hub—leaving only the expensive Lot A and the smaller Lot D across the street, both of which are still stacked.
+Otherwise, we strongly suggest either parking at or taking the Metro to Ovation Hollywood and then taking the shuttle or walking (it’s about 20-plus minutes slightly uphill), or using the Bowl shuttle from the L.A.
 Zoo (there are park and ride buses to farther destinations around the city, but the zoo bus is by far the most efficient).

 Details